brnjak-dominik/awattar/README.md

 # awattar
 awattar load management

+Running on a raspberry Pi 3B+ with Rasbian

 User should be "pi"
-Put the whole content in a folder named "Python" in the folder "pi" Path should look like "/home/pi/Python/all the files and folders"
+Put the whole content in a folder named "Python" in the folder "pi" Path should look like "/home/pi/Python/all the files and folders form this repository"

 Before Start your Raspberry Pi should have installed:

 - SSH/SFTP
-- XRDP
+- XRDP (Remote Desktop)
 - MySQL Database with PHP MyAdmin
 - Webmin
+- pigpio
+- Enabled Remote GPIOs

 Create a Database called "aWATTar" with user "awattar" and passwd "awattar" Run the Script CREATE TABLE - on http://localhost/phpmyadmin you can log in